destination-earth/DestinE-DataLake-Lab/HDA/Usergenerated/README.md

 - The following describes the steps to follow to assure that you provide **data** and **metadata** that is ready to integrate into the HDA.

-- You will be expected to provide (in a dedicated Bucket e.g. usergenerated-EO.XXX.YYY.ZZZ on your DEDL Islet Storage):
+- You will be expected to provide (in a dedicated Bucket e.g. usergenerated-proposal-EO.XXX.YYY.ZZZ on your DEDL Islet Storage):
     - A root folder whose name is the same as the *collection id* that will be used in HDA.
 In this project we domonstrate with the collection id **EO.XXX.YYY.ZZZ**.
 This id will need to have been previously discussed and agreed with the Data Lake review board.
     - The folder should contain
         - a **metadata** subfolder, containing STAC 'Collection' and 'Item' metatdata